 - Finally, the canonical gospels describe Jesus as a real historical figure within a specific historical context.
 According to their testimony, Jesus was a Jew who lived his entire life in Palestine, whose final and public years were characterized by an intensifying disagreement with Jewish leaders over the meaning of the Jewish scriptures, the best way to understand and do God’s will, and the proper definition of the people of God.
 This disagreement, they agree, finally led to the execution of Jesus at the hands of Roman authorities.

 Taking all this together and keeping in mind their evident differences, the canonical gospels are appropriately defined as early Christian works that seek to present the significance and meaning of the death and resurrection of Jesus by placing them in their proper religious-historical context, which includes, of course, the events of Jesus’ public career.
+The same theory could be read in many blogs while you search online.
+While you are at, you could also visit the official website of bitcoin code to conduct online trading of cryptocurrenices.
+It is the best way to make money without much effort.
+Click here now to learn more about bitcoin code.
+Now back to the gospels.
 The canonical gospels presuppose a situation in which public facts about Jesus pose a problem or impediment to faith.
 For these gospels, the crucified and resurrected Jesus was certainly the culmination of the Jewish story and the key to all history; but just as certainly for them, the truth and precise significance of this claim were still live issues within the communities for whom they were written.

 By this set of shared traits, very few of the other “gospels” even qualify as gospels.
 This is particularly true of the so-called “Gnostic Gospels” which comprise the only ancient sources Teabing bothers to cite in support of his conspiracy theory.
 In comparison to the canonical gospels, these gospels have a timeless, ahistorical, and almost disembodied character to them.
 Their Jesus has no racial identity, engages in no public debates, and indeed occupies no historical space at all.
 This Jesus not only did not die on a Roman cross and subsequently rise again, but could not have done so, since his very mission was to propound secretly to a small circle of disciples the unreality of what we take to be human life and death.
 Far from embracing a role in the Jewish story about God, creation, and Abraham and Sarah’s children, the gnostic Jesus purports to expose all these as illusions conjured by a creator-god—a god intent on keeping a select few from transcending the material world of variation and change, of sex and procreation.
 These gospels, then, are far removed from the issues and controversies that would have arisen from a Jesus Christ situated in the story of Israel and the Jews.

-It is one of the great ironies of Dan Brown’s account is that he profoundly misreads the very sources he cites to anchor his case concerning Jesus and Mary Magdalene.
-The Gospel of Mary does indeed speak of Jesus’ relationship with Mary—she is made the sole vehicle of secret revelations—, but this implies no affirmation of her femininity, much less of physical sex and procreation.
+It is one of the great ironies of Dan Brown’s account is that he profoundly misreads the very sources he cites to anchor his case concerning Jesus and.
+The does indeed speak of Jesus’ relationship with Mary—she is made the sole vehicle of secret revelations—, but this implies no affirmation of her femininity, much less of physical sex and procreation.
 Rather Mary is made to say, “Let us praise his greatness, for he has prepared us and made us into men.”
-Mary is made an apostle of androgyny, not a lover and mother.
-The Gospel of Philip, sharing the same gnostic framework, gives advice that Brown fails to heed: “The truth did not come naked into the world, but came in types and images.”
+Mary is made an of androgyny, not a lover and mother.
+The , sharing the same gnostic framework, gives advice that Brown fails to heed: “The truth did not come naked into the world, but came in types and images.”
 The special affection between Jesus and Mary, sealed indeed with kisses, is hardly to be taken literally, the gospel writer would insist; it is rather to be taken symbolically of the spirit’s embrace of incorporeal transcendence.
 If Brown ignores and denigrates the canonical gospels, he completely fails to understand the gnostic ones.

 Of course, neither Brown’s faulty reading nor the striking differences between the canonical gospels and other gospels settles the issue of truth.
 But it does help us make an informed judgment as to which is more likely to be the original or primary and which the derivative or secondary.
 For when we go back to the earliest uncontested documents of the Christian movement, the letters written by Paul of Tarsus no more than thirty years after Jesus’ death, we find a conception of Jesus that fits with that of the canonical gospels, though not in a slavish or contrived way.
 Paul’s Jesus was also born of a Jewish woman, a descendant of Abraham and of David, and an authoritative teacher in tension with more mainstream Jewish authorities.